gtaws/ProtectWithWAF/lab1/README.md

 Lab 1 -- Manually testing attacks and protections
 =================================================

+**PREP:**

+1. Go to the following URL [jam.awsevents.com](https://jam.awsevents.com)

+2. If you have an account already you can login and can skip to step 6 in this section, else click the ["Register"](https://jam.awsevents.com/register) link in the top right corner.

+3. Supply the requested information (email address, displayname, password) and click submit.
+You will need to have access to the email account you register with.

+4. You will then be prompted to register with a verification code which was sent to the email address you used in step 3.
+Enter the code and click "Confirm".
+If you do not see the verifcation email right away please check your spam/junk folder.

+5. You will then be prompted to Join a Jam.
+Enter the secret key provided in the workshop.
+You can skip the next step.

+6. If you are already logged in you can select the Join a Jam from the menu option in the top right or you can go to the following link [Join a Jam](https://jam.awsevents.com/home/join) and enter the secret key provided in the workshop.

 **Step 1: Simulate Cross-Site Scripting, SQL Injection, HTTP Flood, and Bad BOT activities.**<br>